2019 ITBE Undergraduate Scholarship Recipient

 Mentoring Opportunities for Education Students

 Due to the funding initiatives of Wheaton College, a mentoring line was added to the Education Department almost ten years ago.
-This resulted in the hiring of Dr. Jon Eckert and additional support for other department faculty in mentoring undergraduate students.
+This resulted in the hiring of Dr. Jon Eckert and additional support for other department faculties in mentoring undergraduate students.
 Since that time, scores of education majors have worked closely with department faculty on a wide range of projects.

 Currently, all eight department faculty are or will be working on different projects with small groups of students.
-Prof Vroom Fick has been meeting with students interested in the influence of language on education and have been analyzing classroom literature using culturally and linguistically responsive criteria.
+Prof Vroom Fick has been meeting with students interested in the influence of language on education and has been analyzing classroom literature using culturally and linguistically responsive criteria.
 They presented their findings at the Illinois Resource Center Fall Conference.
 As the newest faculty member in the Education Department, Dr. Boehm is developing two mentoring tracks.
 One will support special education practitioners with their skill development, while the other will focus on special education research.

 Dr. Kim's mentoring group consists of undergraduates heading toward Wheaton's MAT program.
 By his modeling and their research, they are growing as teacher/scholars and will be better prepared to conduct their own action research while student teaching.
 Dr. Jonas organizes a peer mentoring group each year to support the thinking and writing skills of the students who enroll in Educ 135, School and Society.

 Dr. Eckert and Dr. Egeland also have ongoing mentoring projects.
 Dr. Eckert recruits interested freshman and sophomores and some continuing juniors who engage in the communication and support of recent graduates of the WheTEP programs.
 They assist with the annual education department alumni survey and update the WheTEACH website with that data as well as information about each state's teacher requirements.
-Dr. Egeland focuses on juniors and seniors preparing for student teaching abroad, exploring cross cultural challenges and the survey responses of past international student teachers.
+Dr. Egeland focuses on juniors and seniors preparing for student teaching abroad, exploring cross-cultural challenges and the survey responses of past international student teachers.

 After student teaching, Dr. Lederhouse's group of seniors will explore how to more effectively teach struggling math students.
 From Jo Boaler's research on mathematical mindsets, participants will rethink their instructional practices with those in their student teaching contexts who struggled in math.
 And Dr. Morrison and those she mentors will lean into the work of John Hattie on making visible learning for literacy.